OmarElbaroudy/CP-Library/README.md

 # CP-Library
-A competitive programming library in c++
+A competitive programming library in c++ and Java